Use of Weapons: Reception

 In 1990 Use of Weapons was nominated for a British Science Fiction Association Award.
 In 1991 it was nominated for an Arthur C. Clarke Award, and in 1993 it won the Kurd-Laßwitz-Preis for Foreign Novel.
 Tor.com reviewed the book favorably in 2017, describing it as "beautiful and inevitable, and the tension is unbearable...
 There’s so much I love about this I hardly know where to start."
 The Pequod rated the book a 9.5 (out of 10.0), saying, "This is first-rate science fiction, with unexpected depth as it explores the nature of morality, the effectiveness (and unintended consequences) of political intervention, and even the process of decision-making in the face of uncertainty."
 In 2012 it was selected for Damien Broderick's book Science Fiction: The 101 Best Novels 1985-2010.

-Commentary

 Use of Weapons was voted the Best sci-fi film never made by the readers of The Register in 2011.